izbid/Linux-Overthewire./Bandit/README.md

-The Bandit wargame, found at : https://overthewire.org/wargames/bandit/
+This repo contains solution to the Bandit wargame found at : https://overthewire.org/wargames/bandit

 The files numbered 0,1,2 etc contains the (password) which represents the solution at each level in the game.